CumulusNetworks/docs/content/cumulus-netq-45/Installation-Management/Backup-and-Restore-NetQ.md

 toc: 3
 ---

-Back up your NetQ data according to your company policy.
-The following sections describe how to back up and restore your NetQ data for the NetQ On-premises Appliance and VMs.
+The following sections describe how to back up and restore your NetQ data and VMs.

 {{<notice note>}}
 These procedures <em>do not</em> apply to your NetQ Cloud Appliance or VM.
 The NetQ cloud service handles data backups automatically.